Bread and Roses (collective): Intersectionality

 Winifred Breines is a white feminist who has been active since the socialist feminist movement during the 1960s.
 She wrote multiple pieces that touch on the intersectionality, or lack thereof, within the Boston feminist scene including Struggling to Connect: White and Black Feminism in the Movement Years, What's love got to do with it? white women, black women, and feminism in the movement years, and Learning about Racism: White Socialist Feminism and Bread and Roses.
 During this movement, two prominent collectives were the Bread and Roses Collective, predominantly consisting of white, upper-class, educated women, and the Combahee River Collective, which was a black socialist group.
 Breines stated that many Black feminists felt that many white women were insensitive about issues that addressed their race and gender, going on to "suggest that privileged white feminists could focus only on issues of personal concern, unable to comprehend that for black feminists race and class were as important as sex discrimination."

 There was common ground amongst Black and White feminists at the time that White men were the oppressors, however, past that there were many fundamental disagreements in their priorities of feminist movements.
 A major value of White feminists was the rejection of feminine socialization.
 This was the belief that young girls were socialized to fill the roles of mothers and wives, rather than succeed in their careers.
 For Black feminists, this held no power for them because their roles as wives and mothers did not exclude them from joining the workforce.
 Another point of contention was the idea of the nuclear family.
 White feminists viewed the concept of the nuclear family as a major oppressor as it worked to keep men in a position of power and women as housewives.
 This was a major focus of the Bread and Roses collective and the reason that the collective chose to offer childcare.
 For many Black women, the family was a sacred and admirable institution as they sought out to protect their own from the racism out in the world.

 Internal struggles

 What led to the quick disbandment of the Bread and Roses Collective (1969–1971), Jewish scholar Joyce Antler states, was that there was a lack of vision, structure, and established leadership that could move the collective's goals forward.
 While this was on account of the founders' socialist, anti-reformist beliefs, it later led to strife amongst members due to the prioritization of false sisterhood over creating a mass feminist movement.

+Bread and Roses operated through small, largely autonomous collectives and mass meetings structured around participatory democracy.
+The organization rejected formal leadership positions, steering committees, and parliamentary procedure, viewing centralized authority as hierarchical and oppressive.
+Members sometimes described visible leadership as “star-tripping” or elitism.
+In retrospect, some participants argued that this strong anti-leadership stance contributed to informal power structures based on personal networks.
+Former members suggested that the absence of formal accountability mechanisms made it difficult to sustain the organization over time.